harvardartmuseums/data-grinder/README.md

 ```

 Data in the response:
 `url`: The original image URL passed in to this script.
-This must be in the form of a NRS URL for an image in the Harvard DRS.
 `status`: The response from the image service.
 The value will be "ok" or "bad".
-`width`: The width in pixels of the image supplied on the command line.
+`width`: The width in pixels of the image supplied to the service.
-`height`: The height in pixels of the image supplied on the command line.
+`height`: The height in pixels of the image supplied to the service.
-`widthFull`: The width in pixels of the full image file in the DRS.
+`widthFull`: The width in pixels of the full image as read from /info.json.
-`heightFull`: The height in pixels of the full image file in the DRS.
+`heightFull`: The height in pixels of the full image as read from /info.json.
 `scalefactor`: The propotional difference between teh supplied image and the full image.
 In the example response, the full image is 1.334 times larger than the supplied image.
+`runtime`: The amount of time it took to run the entire request, in seconds.
-`iiifbaseuri`: A fully formed IIIF URI for the image in the DRS.
+`iiifFullImageURL`: A fully formed IIIF URI for delivering the full image (e.g. /full/full/0/default.jpg).
+`iiifbaseuri`: A base URI for the IIIF image.
 `colors`:
 `hashes`:
 `clarifai`: